2020 Veikkausliiga

 The 2020 Veikkausliiga was the 90th season of top-tier football in Finland with KuPS being the defending champions.
+HJK won the league.

 New league format

 Veikkausliiga adopted a new league format for the 2019 season.
 Each team played against each other twice in the regular season.
 After the regular season the top six teams advanced to the Championship Series which determines the champion and European tournament qualification places.
 The bottom six teams advanced to the Challenger Series.
 The best team from the Challenger Series plays in a tournament against the Championship Series' 4th, 5th, and 6th place teams.
 The winner from that plays in a final series against the 3rd best team from the Championship Series.
 The last UEFA Europa Conference League qualification place goes to the winner of that final series.

 The bottom team from the Challenger Series will relegate to the Ykkönen, and second to last team will play in a relegation play-off series against the 2nd best team from Ykkönen.